The Visionary’s Trap: Why Big Ideas Can Stall Your Growth

 3. Prioritize Execution Over Ideation

 Big ideas are useless without follow through.
 Choose one or two to fully implement before moving on.
+Break your idea down into 3 mini steps that need to happen to move the idea along.

 4. Build Systems to Support Innovation